anthonyLukes/gulp-boilerplate/README.md

 * Static webserver using Connect and LiveReload
 * Production minification of CSS and JavaScript
 * Image optimization
+* Heroku configuration files and instructions for deploying static files to staging server with basic auth

 ## How do I get set up? ##